Home > Guides > Learning > P Plates

 P Plates indicate that the vehicle’s driver is a probationary driver (meaning you are a relatively new qualified driver).
 P Plates can help ease the pressure when you start driving independently.

-Why use P plates
+Why Use P plates

 No one is required to put P plates on their car.
 However, they can be a good idea because it means other drivers know that you only recently passed your test.
 They will likely be more sympathetic and give you more time to make decisions at roundabouts or junctions.

-What are P plate rules?
+What are P Plate Rules?

 Unlike L plates, P plates are not legally mandatory, so few rules govern them.
 You can choose whether to use P plates (or not) and how long you wish to keep them in your car.
 If you want to use P plates, you should ensure you display your P plates on your car’s front and rear.
 However, as there are no legal specifications for what a P plate should look like, you won’t need to worry about incorrect sizes or dimensions.